 mopinko

-(73,219 posts)i guess were all dying to see some good in the world. shd b a tipoff that almost every story features someone who ought to b retired by now.
+i guess we’re all dying to see some good in the world. shd b a tipoff that almost every story features someone who ought to b retired by now.

 PatSeg